Meters with rotating counters (mechanical meters)

 Write down the numbers shown on the display, reading from left to right.
-Don’t include any red numbers, any with a red border or anything after a decimal point.
+Don’t include the red numbers, any numbers with a red border or numbers after the decimal point.

 To read this type of meter you need to press the button on the front of your meter, the colour of this button can vary depending on the type of meter you have.